-3-3 Removing and Installing the Fan Duct
+3-2 Removing and Installing the Fan Duct

-Follow these instructions to remove the fan duct:
+Follow these instructions to remove/install the fan duct:

-- 1. Lift up to remove the fan duct. - To reinstall the fan duct, align the fan duct with the guiding groove.
-Push down the fan duct until it is firmly seated on the system.
+- 1. Lift up to remove the fan duct - To install the fan duct, align the fan duct with the guiding groove.
+Push down the fan duct into chassis until it is firmly seated.

-3-4 Removing and Installing the Heat Sink
+3-3 Removing and installing the Heat Sink

-Read the following guidelines before you begin to install the heat sink:
+Read the following guidelines before you begin to remove/install the heat sink:

-- Always turn off the computer and unplug the power cord from the power outlet before installing the heat sink to prevent hardware damage. - Unplug all cables from the power outlets. - Disconnect all telecommunication cables from their ports. - Place the system unit on a flat and stable surface. - · Open the system according to the instructions.
+- Always turn off the computer and unplug the power cord from the power outlet before installing the heat sink to prevent hardware damage. - · Unplug all cables from the power outlets. - · Disconnect all telecommunication cables from their ports. - · Place the system unit on a flat and stable surface. - · Open the system according to the instructions.